Beginner’s Guide To Pricing Photography

 Expenses should be marked up by the photographer as this is a standard business practice done by all businesses.
 It’s one small step toward making a profit.
 There is no legal requirement for you to give receipts to a customer.

 Expenses should not be negotiable.
-Otherwise the photographer ends up subsidizing the customer’s assignment.
+Otherwise the photographer ends up subsidizing the customer’s photography project.

 Other Expenses